 Plantains, also known as plátanos, are closely related cultivars of fruit or dessert banana.
-In general, they treated as vegetables in the kitchen much like fellow tropical produces such as potatoes, taro, breadfruit, yam, sweet potatoes, etc. Indeed, plátano are one of the staple sources of carbohydrates for larger populations in Asia, Oceania, Africa, and Central Americas for centuries, served in main courses.
+In general, they treated as vegetables in the kitchen much like fellow tropical produces such as potatoes, taro, breadfruit, yam, sweet potatoes, etc. Indeed, plátano are one of the staple sources of carbohydrates for larger populations in Asia, Oceania, Africa, and Central Americas for centuries served in main meals.

-As in bananas, plantain too belong to the Musaceae family.
-In the nature, it was thought to have developed by hybridization of two wild species of Muscaceae, Musa acuminata Colla (AA) and M. balbsiana Colla (BB), and consist of chromosomal triploid AAB genome.
+As in the bananas, plantain too belongs to the Musaceae family.
+In their natural habitat, plátano was thought to have developed by hybridization of two wild species of Musaceae, Musa acuminata Colla (AA) and M. balbisiana Colla (BB), and consist of chromosomal triploid AAB genome.

-At maturity, the rhizome gives rise to flower (inflorescence) that is carried up along its smooth, elongated, un-branched stem, piercing through the center of pseudo-stem, finally emerging out at the top in between its leafy clusters.
-The flower eventually develops into bunch, consisting of 3 to 20 hands, with each bunch holding at least 5-10 fingers (fruits).
+At maturity, the rhizome gives rise to flower (inflorescence) that is carried up along its smooth, elongated, unbranched stem, piercing through the center of pseudo-stem, finally emerging out at the top in between its leafy clusters.
+The flower eventually develops into a bunch, consisting of 3 to 20 hands, with each group holding at least 5-10 fingers (fruits).

 |Plantain (right) with Inflorescence and tender banana stem in a market.|

-Plantain flower (inflorescence) as well as its interior stem (true-stem) too are eaten in various kinds of recipes in South-Asian regions.
+Plantain flower (inflorescence), as well as its central stem (true-stem) too, are eaten in various kinds of recipes in South-Asian regions.

 Plantain relatively has more calories weight for weight than that in the table bananas.
 100 g plantain holds about 122 calories, while dessert banana has only 89 calories.
 Indeed, they are very reliable sources of starch and energy; ensuring food security for millions of inhabitants worldwide.

 It contains 2.3 g of dietary fiber per 100 g (6% of DRA per 100 g).
-Adequate amount of dietary-fiber in the food helps normal bowel movements, thereby reducing constipation problems.
+The adequate amount of dietary fiber in the food helps regular bowel movements, thereby reducing constipation problems.

-Fresh plátanos have more vitamin C than bananas.
+Fresh plátanos have more vitamin-C than bananas.
 100 g provide 18.4 mg or 31% of daily required levels of this vitamin.
 Consumption of foods rich in vitamin-C helps the body develop resistance against infectious agents and scavenge harmful oxygen-free radicals.
-However, boiling and cooking destroys much of this vitamin in plantains.
+However, boiling and cooking destroy much of this vitamin in plantains.

 Plantains carry more vitamin A than bananas.
 100 g fresh ripe plantains contain 1127 IU or 37.5% of daily required levels of this vitamin.
-Besides being a powerful antioxidant, vitamin A plays a vital role in the visual cycle, maintaining healthy mucus membranes, and enhancing skin complexion.
+Besides being a powerful antioxidant, vitamin-A plays a vital role in the visual cycle, maintaining healthy mucosa, and enhancing skin complexion.

 As in bananas, they too are rich sources of B-complex vitamins, particularly high in vitamin-B6 (pyridoxine).
-Pyridoxine is an important B-complex vitamin that has a beneficial role in the treatment of neuritis, anemia, and to decrease homocystine (one of the causative factors for coronary artery disease (CHD) and stroke episodes) levels in the body.
-In addition, the fruit contains moderate levels of folates, niacin, riboflavin and thiamin.
+Pyridoxine is an important B-complex vitamin that has a beneficial role in the treatment of neuritis, anemia, and to decrease homocysteine (one of the causative factors for coronary artery disease (CHD) and stroke episodes) levels in the body.
+Also, the fruit contains moderate levels of folates, niacin, riboflavin and thiamin.

 They also provide adequate levels of minerals such as iron, magnesium, and phosphorous.
 Magnesium is essential for bone strengthening and has a cardiac-protective role as well.